 The Air University (AU) Advanced Research Elective is an opportunity for a selective group of students to conduct independent research on topics of strategic concern.
-This is a six and a half week elective requiring approximately 20-40 hours beyond SOS curriculum.
+This is a five and a half week elective requiring approximately 20-40 hours beyond SOS curriculum.
 Selected students are assigned mentor(s) who guide research efforts and define deliverables.
-Students researchers receive a bullet on their AF 475 Training Report.
+Student researchers receive a bullet on their AF 475 Training Report.
 Student benefits include advanced study on exciting topics, networking with communities of interest throughout the research experience, and opportunity to shape the Air Force's and Space Force's future.

 The specific challenges for the next class and application instructions are below.

 *Note: the Think Tank elective is a separate program with a separate application process.
 Please only apply to the one that interests you the most.
 Both are rigorous efforts that will be noted on Training Reports (AF Form 475) and both will expose you to different areas of Air University.

 Below are the descriptions of the AUAR research topics currently available.

 AF Maker - Get your creative thinking cap on and help make progress on a current, relevant Air Force problem.
 Innovate to find solution(s).
 Investigate applications for additive manufacturing of rapid prototypes and potentially deployable solutions for various AF customer challenges.
 Additionally, if you have access to a 3D printer or design software, this elective is intended to connect with the growing community if AF makers under the mentorship of AFWERX SPARK Cell Lead, as well as a 3D printing nerd straddling the guard & civilian communities.
 Don't know how to design and/or 3D print?
 We'll do our best to connect you to resources to take your ideas to print!